rich1143/C-strings/Tips_and_suggestions.md

 Several people did a variant of linear search to see if an item was
     duplicated.
-Use the fact that your array is sorted (or go ahead and sort it if it isn't) to simplify this (and speed it up, but the simplicity is the bigger issue for me).
+Use the fact that your array is sorted (or go ahead and sort it if it isn't) to simplify this (and speed it up, but the simplicity is arguably the bigger issue).

 ---